 • BSEN 4872.

-We also offer training under the Certification Scheme for Welding Inspection Personnel (CSWIP) if your goal is to qualify a Visual Welding Inspector.
+Our welder training also satisfies the entry requirements for the CSWIP Visual Welding Inspector examination.
+So, our welding trainees can add a CSWIP 3.0 Visual Welding Inspector certificate to their course achievements.
 No specific experience is required but it is recommended that candidates possess a minimum of six months' welding-related engineering experience and two years' industrial experience.

 • Line inspectors